 Two types of developers, or why algorithm tests don’t prove anything

-I recently applied for a online freelance platform and as part of there interview process I had to take a mandatory algorithm programming test.
+I recently came across the best data entry jobs from home, and proceeded to apply for it.
+And as part of their interview process I had to take a mandatory algorithm programming test.
 In this article I am gonna explain why I think that a test like that is very useless to evaluate the quality of a programmer.

 The academic programmer